 A brilliant XI of players left out of Carlos Tevez’s best XI he played with

-The list of players Carlos Tevez has played with reads like a Ballon d’Or shortlist from any point over the past 20 years.
+The list of players Carlos Tevez played with during his illustrious career reads like a Ballon d’Or shortlist from any point over the past 20 years.

-Speaking to Radio La Red in the summer, Tevez said: “If I retired and had to put together a farewell match, my team would be: Gianluigi Buffon; Hugo Ibarra, Rio Ferdinand, Gabriel Heinze, Patrice Evra; Paul Scholes, Andrea Pirlo, Paul Pogba; Cristiano Ronaldo, Lionel Messi and Wayne Rooney.
+Speaking to Radio La Red in 2020, Tevez said: “If I had to put together a farewell match, my team would be: Gianluigi Buffon; Hugo Ibarra, Rio Ferdinand, Gabriel Heinze, Patrice Evra; Paul Scholes, Andrea Pirlo, Paul Pogba; Cristiano Ronaldo, Lionel Messi and Wayne Rooney.
 I’d stay on the bench.”

 This got us thinking of the best XI of players he excluded – all of his former Manchester City team-mates, for instance – and we present them to you in a 4-3-3 formation.

 While we haven’t ignored the merits of Joe Hart at his peak, there was only really one option for the goalkeeper’s spot.

 Together, Van Der Sar and Tevez won two Premier League titles, the League Cup and the 2008 Champions League trophy.
 A shoo-in.